 The CARES Act and the PPP provide a mechanism for forgiveness of up to the full amount borrowed.
 Under the PPP, the Company was eligible to apply for forgiveness for all or a part of the PPP Loan.
 The amount of loan proceeds eligible for forgiveness, as amended, was based on a formula that takes into account a number of factors, including: (i) the amount of loan proceeds that are used by the Company during the covered period after the loan origination date for certain specified purposes including payroll costs, interest on certain mortgage obligations, rent payments on certain leases, and certain qualified utility payments, provided that at least 60% of the loan amount is used for eligible payroll costs; (ii) the Company maintaining or rehiring employees, and maintaining salaries at certain levels; and (iii) other factors established by the SBA.
-Subject to the other requirements and limitations on loan forgiveness, only that portion of the loan proceeds spent on payroll and other eligible costs during the covered period will qualify for forgiveness.
+Subject to the other requirements and limitations on loan forgiveness.

 In August 2021, the Company applied to the SBA for forgiveness of the outstanding loan principal and accrued interest under the CARES Act.
 On September 9, 2021, the Company received a Notification of Paycheck Protection Program Forgiveness Payment letter from the SBA confirming that the full amount of the principal, \$121,700, and accrued interest, \$1,653, were forgiven by the SBA.
-The Company recognized the forgiveness of debt principal of \$121,700 and the 2020 accrued interest of \$820 as an Other Income of \$122,520, the remaining interest due for the PPP Loan in 2021 through the forgiveness date of \$33 was booked to offset the 2021 interest expense.
+The Company recognized the forgiveness of debt principal of \$121,700 and the 2020 accrued interest of \$820 as an Other Income of \$122,520, the remaining interest due for the PPP Loan in 2021 through the forgiveness date of \$833 was booked to offset the 2021 interest expense.
 The Company's PPP loan and application for forgiveness of loan amounts remain subject to review and audit by SBA for compliance with program requirements.